arviz-devs/arviz-project/roadmap.md

 During 2023 we plan to start advertizing the library even if not yet full-featured to get users and see how it fares in real world prior elicitation tasks.

-In addition to maintenance and improvement of current capabilities of PreliZ, we will also experiment on multivariate elicitation strategies.
+In addition to maintenance and improvement of the current capabilities of PreliZ, we will also experiment with multivariate elicitation strategies and new methods for predictive elicitation.

 ### ArviZ dashboards
 We plan to dedicate significant resources to the development of dashboards and dashboard components